Dan Patrick (politician): Radio and television

 Patrick started his first radio job in 1968 at the age of 18.
 After college, in 1977, he became a television broadcaster at WNEP-TV in Scranton, Pennsylvania.
 Patrick later held a similar position at WTTG in Washington, D.C., before he became the lead sportscaster with KHOU-TV in Houston.

-As a broadcaster, Patrick was able to get attention through various stunts, such as painting himself blue in support for the Houston Oilers and wearing a large cowboy hat.
+As a broadcaster, Patrick got attention through various stunts, such as painting himself blue in support for the Houston Oilers and wearing a large cowboy hat.
 He became the second most popular TV personality in Houston by 1983, as well as one of the most well-known, though surveys also found that he was one of the most disliked.
 Patrick's public speaking skills caused him to be nicknamed "the Silver-tongued Devil."
 Patrick left his job at KHOU in the mid-1980s after failing to reach an agreement with Belo Corporation (which bought KHOU-TV in 1984) for a long-term contract.

 Sports bar chain

 In November 1983, Patrick and several investors opened one of the first sports bars in the U.S., which they named Dan and Nick's Sportsmarket.
 The bar did well for a time, due to "the strength of Patrick's personality" and an oil boom in Houston at the time, and they eventually took ownership of five sports bars in the city.
-Patrick's mother was the company bookkeeper.
-Questions later arose during the 2014 lieutenant governor's race about the immigration status of one of Patrick's employees, Miguel "Mike" Andrade.
-Patrick and Andrade offered different recollections about Andrade's employment.
-The matter was raised by one of Patrick's opponents, Jerry Patterson, who questioned Patrick's declared commitment to halt illegal immigration.

-When the oil boom of the mid-80s ended, Houston's economy fell and fiscally damaged Patrick's sports bar chain.
+When the oil boom of the mid 1980s ended and the 1980s oil glut began, Houston's economy went into decline and fiscally damaged Patrick's sports bar chain.
 In 1986, after the sports bars failed, Patrick filed for personal bankruptcy and in October 1992, discharged several hundred thousand dollars of debt obligation.
-Patrick, who stated it took him 10 years for him and his family "to regain financial equilibrium," has frequently and openly discussed the ordeal and stated how it shaped him as an individual and conservative.
+Patrick, who stated it took 10 years for him and his family "to regain financial equilibrium," has frequently and openly discussed the ordeal and stated how it shaped him as an individual and conservative.